 Continuous auditing allows auditors to gather the log information needed to support compliance conclusions.
 Instead of sampling a percentage of transactions and processes, the internal auditor can review all of them.

 For example, if your IT security policy states that you respond to alerts within 72 hours, then your continuous monitoring tools provide you with information showing where a control has failed.
-Receiving an alert, however, does not necessarily mean you responded to it in a timely manner.
+Receiving an alert, however, does not necessarily mean you responded to it later.
 Continuous auditing tools allow you to document your IT department’s response to the alert.

 What Is the Purpose of Continuous Auditing?